-- c) user has READ access to FACILITY resource IRR.PASSWORD.RESET assuming the revoked user does not have the SPECIAL, OPERATIONS, or AUDITOR attributes. - d) user has READ access to FACILITY resource IRR.PWRESET.OWNER.owner-of-profile where "owner-of-profile" specifies the user or group that owns the revoked user, and the revoked user does not have the SPECIAL, OPERATIONS, or AUDITOR attributes. - e) user has READ access to FACILITY resource IRR.PWRESET.TREE.owner-of-tree where "owner-of-tree" specifies a user or group that would have group-SPECIAL over the revoked user, and the revoked user does not have the SPECIAL, OPERATIONS, or AUDITOR attributes.
+- c) user has READ access to FACILITY resource IRR.PASSWORD.RESET assuming the revoked user does not have the SPECIAL, OPERATIONS, or AUDITOR attributes. - d) user has READ access to FACILITY resource IRR.PWRESET.OWNER.owner-of-profile where "owner-ofprofile" specifies the user or group that owns the revoked user, and the revoked user does not have the SPECIAL, OPERATIONS, or AUDITOR attributes. - e) user has READ access to FACILITY resource IRR.PWRESET.TREE.owner-of-tree where "owner-of-tree" specifies a user or group that would have group-SPECIAL over the revoked user, and the revoked user does not have the SPECIAL, OPERATIONS, or AUDITOR attributes.

-Application note: This SFR applies to FIA AFL.1.
+Application note: This SFR applies to FIA\AFL.1.

-7.1.4.14 Management of TSF data: user security attributes (FMT_MTD.1(IAU))
+7.1.5.17 Management of TSF data: user security attributes (FMT\MTD.1(IAU))

-- FMT_MTD.1.1 The TSF shall restrict the ability to initialize, modify, delete the user security attributes other than authentication data, to users that satisfy the following rules: - a) user has SPECIAL - b) users with CLAUTH attribute for the USER class - user has group-SPECIAL in the group that owns the user, or group-SPECIAL in a higher group in the group tree if group ownership is setup appropriately - d) LDAP administrators with appropriate roles for administration of LDAP-based users, groups, and roles.
+- FMT\MTD.1.1 The TSF shall restrict the ability to initialize, modify, delete the user security attributes other than authentication data, to users that satisfy the following rules: - a) user has SPECIAL - b) users with CLAUTH attribute for the USER class - c) user has group-SPECIAL in the group that owns the user, or group-SPECIAL in a higher group in the group tree if group ownership is setup appropriately - d) LDAP administrators for administration of LDAP-based users, groups, and roles.

-Application note: This SFR applies to FIA_ATD.1, FIA_UAU.1, FIA_UID.1.
+Application note: This SFR applies to FIA\ATD.1, FIA\UAU.1, FIA\UID.1.

-7.1.4.15 Management of TSF data: authentication data (FMT_MTD.1(IAU-AUTH))
+7.1.5.18 Management of TSF data: authentication data (FMT\MTD.1(IAU-AUTH))

-- FMT_MTD.1.1 The TSF shall restrict the ability to modify the user authentication data to users that satisfy the following rules: - a) users authorized to modify their own authentication data (passwords and passphrases) - b) Users with the SPECIAL or appropriate group-SPECIAL attribute can modify a user's password/phrase; - c) Users with access to FACILITY resource IRR.PASSWORD.RESET are allowed to reset passwords/phrases for any user that does not have the PROTECTED, SPECIAL, AUDITOR, or OPERATIONS attributes; - d) Users with access to FACILITY resource IRR.PWRESET.OWNER.owner-value are allowed to reset passwords/phrases for users owned by "owner-value" if those users do not have the PROTECTED SPECIAL, AUDITOR, or OPERATIONS attributes and are not exempted from reset by the IRR.PWRESET.EXCLUDE.userID resource in the FACILITY class: - e) Users with access to FACILITY resource IRR.PWRESET.TREE.owner-value are allowed to reset passwords/phrases for users in the scope of the group specified by "owner-value" if those users do not have the PROTECTED SPECIAL, AUDITOR, or OPERATIONS attributes and are not exempted from reset by the IRR.PWRESET.EXCLUDE.userID resource in the FACILITY class.
-(Note: this "tree" function applies to the same target users that group-SPECIAL would affect.); - f) Users may be allowed to renew or revoke their own digital certificates via the z/OS PKI Services component. - g) Users with the required authorities to issue the RACDCERT subcommands for the management of digital certificates as defined in the section "Authority checking for RACDCERT Processing" in the TOE Summary Specification.
+- FMT\MTD.1.1 The TSF shall restrict the ability to initialize, modify, delete the user security attributes- authentication data to users that satisfy the following rules: - a) users authorized to modify their own authentication data - b) Users with the SPECIAL or appropriate group-SPECIAL attribute can modify a user's password/phrase; - c) Users with access to FACILITY resource IRR.PASSWORD.RESET are allowed to reset passwords/phrases for any user that does not have the PROTECTED, SPECIAL, AUDITOR, or OPERATIONS attributes; - d) Users with access to FACILITY resource IRR.PWRESET.OWNER.owner-value are allowed to reset passwords/phrases for users owned by "owner-value" if those users do not have the PROTECTED SPECIAL, AUDITOR, or OPERATIONS attributes and are not exempted from reset by the IRR.PWRESET.EXCLUDE.userID resource in the FACILITY class; - e) Users with access to FACILITY resource IRR.PWRESET.TREE.owner-value are allowed to reset passwords/phrases for users in the scope of the group specified by "owner-value" if those users do not have the PROTECTED SPECIAL, AUDITOR, or OPERATIONS attributes and are not exempted from reset by the IRR.PWRESET.EXCLUDE.userID resource in the FACILITY class.
+(Note: this "tree" function applies to the same target users that group-SPECIAL would affect.); - f) Users may be allowed to renew or revoke their own digital certificates via the z/OS PKI Services component.

-Application note: This SFR applies to FIA_ATD.1, FIA_UAU.1, FIA_UID.1.
+Application note: This SFR applies to FIA\ATD.1, FIA\UAU.1, FIA\UID.1.

-7.1.4.16 Management of TSF data: EIA (FMT_MTD.1(EIA))
+7.1.5.19 Management of TSF data: EIA (FMT\MTD.1(EIA))

-- FMT_MTD.1.1 The TSF shall restrict the ability to initialize, modify, delete the user security attributes used for the remote identification and authentication policy to the authorized administrator, or users that satisfy the following rules: - a) user has SPECIAL b) user has group-SPECIAL in the group that owns the user, or group-SPECIAL in a higher group in the group tree if group ownership is setup appropriately
+- FMT\MTD.1.1 The TSF shall restrict the ability to initialize, modify, delete the user security attributes used for the remote identification and authentication policy to the authorized administrator, or users that satisfy the following rules: - a) user has SPECIAL - b) user has group-SPECIAL in the group that owns the user, or group-SPECIAL in a higher group in the group tree if group ownership is setup appropriately